 Frequently Asked Spark Cash and Spark Miles Questions

-Do Capital One Spark credit cards report to a personal credit report?
+Does a Capital One Spark Business credit card report to personal credit?

 What credit bureaus does Capital One pull for a credit inquiry?